Arts, Humanities and Social Sciences

 AHSS Advisory Board members serve a renewable, four-year term.
 Members are appointed by the dean.

-Amelia Ribnick Kleiman, MBA, JD, Texas Regional Director of the American Committee for Shaare Zedek Medical Center in Jerusalem since 2011, is responsible for developing local Texas leadership, increasing awareness for one of Israel's world renowned medical centers and significantly enhancing Shaare Zedek's profile and fundraising efforts throughout the state.
+Amelia Ribnick Kleiman, CFRE, MBA, JD, is currently Vice President of Marketing and Philanthropic Services with Kleiman Enterprises, LLC as well as President of ARK Consulting, a firm whose mission is to help non-profits repair the world.
+Prior to re-establishing her consulting practice, Amelia served as Director of Major Gifts for the Alley Theatre and Texas Regional Director of the American Committee for Shaare Zedek Medical Center in Jerusalem, where she was responsible for developing local Texas leadership, increasing awareness for one of Israel’s leading academic medical centers and significantly enhancing the organization’s profile and fundraising efforts throughout the state.

 Previously with Baylor College of Medicine, Amelia served as a Director of Development helping to grow BCM's donor support by actively cultivating and soliciting major gift prospects.
-Prior to BCM, Amelia was the Principal of ARK Consulting, which assisted organizations, foundations, corporations, and individuals build legacies for the future through planned giving, fund-raising, and/or non-profit management assistance.
-Kleiman also served as Special Project Counsel for St. Luke's Episcopal Health System, Assistant Director of Development and External Relations for the Houston Zoo, Executive Director of the Center for Community Initiatives at the Greater Houston Community Foundation, and Executive Director of the Houston Jewish Community Foundation.
+Prior to BCM, Kleiman was Principal of ARK Consulting, assisting organizations, foundations, corporations, and individuals build legacies for the future through planned giving, fund-raising, and/or non-profit management assistance.
+Ms. Kleiman also served as Special Projects Counsel for St. Luke’s Episcopal Health System, Assistant Director of Development and External Relations for the Houston Zoo, Executive Director of the Center for Community Initiatives at the Greater Houston Community Foundation, and Executive Director of the Houston Jewish Community Foundation.

-Kleiman received her BA in Political Science and Economics from the University of Denver in 1979, graduating with University and Economics Honors.
+Amelia received her BA in Political Science and Economics from the University of Denver in 1979, graduating with University and Economics Honors.
 She has been active as an alumni since leaving school, having served in various leadership roles with the greater Houston Alumni Chapter, as well as an interviewer and recruiter for the DU Office of Admissions.
-A founding Board member of the DU Arts, Humanities, and Social Sciences (AHSS) Dean's Advisory Board, and most recently Board Vice President, Kleiman assumes her term as President following the untimely passing of cherished DU alumni, Dave Briggs.
+A founding Board member of the DU Arts, Humanities, and Social Sciences (AHSS) Dean’s Advisory Board, and most recently Board Vice President, Amelia is currently President of the Board.

-Kleiman, who also holds an MBA and JD from University of Houston, currently serves as Chair of National Philanthropy Day for the Association of Fundraising Professionals – Greater Houston Chapter.
+Kleiman, who also holds an MBA and JD from University of Houston, served as Association of Fundraising Professionals – Greater Houston Chapter Secretary, and in 2012, was Chair of National Philanthropy Day for the AFP-Greater Houston Chapter.
 She previously served as President-Elect, VP of Community Outreach and Diversity, VP of Government Relations, and Assistant Secretary, and also held leadership roles with the local Planned Giving Council.
-A member of the State Bar of Texas and Women's B & P Connections networking organization, Kleiman also serves as Co-Chair of the Greater Houston Grantmakers' Forum.
-In addition to her professional affiliations, Amelia is an active volunteer with numerous non-profits, including the University of Denver, University of Houston Law Center, Hadassah, Jewish Family Service, JCC of Houston, and the Jewish Federation of Greater Houston, among others.
+A member of the State Bar of Texas and Women’s B & P Connections networking organization, Amelia also serves as Co-Chair of the Greater Houston Grantmakers’ Forum.
+In addition to her professional affiliations, Amelia is an active volunteer with numerous non-profits, including the University of Denver, University of Houston Law Center, Hadassah, Jewish Family Service, ERJCC of Houston, and the Jewish Federation of Greater Houston, among others.
 She also served for a number of years as a religious school teacher at her synagogues.

-A third-generation native Houstonian and published author, Kleiman practiced law and ran a successful business before starting her non-profit career.
-With over 20 years in the non-profit field, Kleiman is a popular speaker in the areas of giving in diverse communities, planned giving, endowments, grant-making, marketing, corporate philanthropy, and community foundations.
-She has spoken extensively to a variety of groups, locally, regionally and internationally.
+A third-generation native Houstonian and published author, Amelia practiced law and ran a successful business before starting her non-profit career.
+With over 20 years in the non-profit field, Amelia is a popular speaker in the areas of giving in diverse communities, planned giving, endowments, grant-making, marketing, corporate philanthropy, and community foundations.
+She has spoken extensively to a variety of groups, locally, regionally and internationally, and will be part of a team of experts introducing a course on Diversity in Fundraising in the spring of 2015 at the Center for Philanthropy and Nonprofit Leadership, a division of Rice University’s Glasscock School of Continuing Studies.

-Kleiman is married to Eric Kleiman, a marketing consultant, and is the proud mom of Brett, age 16 and Jacklyn, age 10, who both attend Robert M. Beren Academy, as well as Jenna Michelle Kleiman,.
-When not keeping up with her kids many sports activities, Amelia and her family love to travel, especially to visit baseball stadiums and National Parks around the U.S.
+Amelia is married to Eric Kleiman, a marketing executive with PROS software and President of Kleiman Enterprises, and is the proud mom of Brett, age 18 and Jacklyn, age 12, who both attend Robert M. Beren Academy, as well as Jenna Michelle Kleiman, of blessed memory.
+When not keeping up with her kids' many sports activities, Amelia and her family love to travel, especially to visit baseball stadiums and National Parks around the US.

 Terena Thyne Eisner is the Co-Founder and Editor of the travel website wandermelon.com.
 She also regularly writes travel and lifestyle feature articles for a variety of publications, including Harper's Bazaar, Coast, Elle, Arena, The Sun, Robb Report and others.
 Eisner was the Contributing Lifestyle Editor of Harper's Bazaar Singapore, and Lifestyle Editor of the luxury lifestyle magazine CREAM.
 She sits on the board of 826LA, a writing and tutoring center in Los Angeles and is an advisor of the Eisner Foundation.